 The sitcom focuses on the personal and professional life of Mindy Lahiri, an OB/GYN working in New York City.
 With The Mindy Project, a near-revolutionary space was carved out for South Asian women who don’t fit the Bollywood standard of Fair & Lovely.

-Of the handful of South Asian women who have been casted as sidekicks to manic pixie dream girls – like Cece to Jess Day in New Girl, or Reshma Shetty as a physician’s assistant in Royal Pains.
+Of the handful of South Asian women who have been cast, most have been sidekicks to manic pixie dream girls — like Cece to Jess Day in New Girl, or Reshma Shetty as a physician’s assistant in Royal Pains.
 South Asian women have rarely been able to break out of the sidekick role, and I give Mindy all the credit she deserves for not only creating that space but also having full control of a multifaceted character.

 In retrospect, maybe The Mindy Project’s fixation with white love interests is a type of subtweet, if you will: illustrating the treasured and revered white man, while also speaking to how a character with an embodiment like Kaling’s would never thrive in South Asian film unless an Ugly Betty-esque script were being used.
-Even then I have a newer found naivety in believing Kaling’s character only dating 50 shades of white guys in the show is some form of reparations.
+Even then, I have a newer-found naivety in believing that Kaling’s character only dating 50 shades of white guys in the show is some form of reparations.

 But while her show was cancelled, we’ve all witnessed countless other shows that were dragged out painstakingly, season after season.